gabe-dubose/gabe-dubose/README.md

 - Incoming PhD student in Population Biology, Ecology, and Evolution at Emory
-- Crappy software developer, but I enjoy doing
+- I'm mostly interested in developing computational and statistical approaches to help make biology a bit easier
-- Mostly interested in developing computational and statistical approaches to help make biology a bit easier
+- Crappy software developer, but I enjoy doing it
 - I can be contacted at gabe.dubose.sci@gmail.com